 Liquid emulsion also known as liquid light is the gelatin silver light sensitive liquid photographic emulsion that is used in alternative photography printing processes based on applying it on any surface, exposing by an enlarger, and processing in conventional chemistry in darkroom.
 Why liquid emulsion is often called “Liquid Light”?
-It is the name of the product manufactured by the Rockland company, which is now used as a synonym for any liquid emulsion.
+It is the name of the product manufactured by the Rockland company, which is now often used as a synonym for any liquid emulsion.

 There are many kinds of ready to use darkroom photographic papers.
 But the most interesting and creative way is making the darkroom paper yourself using as the basis watercolor paper.
 It has an interesting fine texture that gives more depth to the prints and tactile sensation.
 But this also limits the use of this process.
 Some of the prints come out better than others of course.